Valeriisht/CodonOpimizatorTools/README.md

 ⚠️ GC-strategy in the current version is under active development.

-About architecture of tools you can find out in [design.md](https://github.com/Valeriisht/CodonOpimizatorTools/blob/main/docs/design.md))
+About architecture of tool you can find out in [design.md](https://github.com/Valeriisht/CodonOpimizatorTools/blob/main/docs/design.md)

 ## Examples of working